For full bibliographical information about this site see Front Matter.

 This is not the electronic version of a printed book, nor is it only a data base.
 It offers instead a radically new approach because the data are very explicitly “born digital”: the UGR proposes an inter-planar system of websites, which are “written” in function of each other and expect to be “read” in the same way.

-As such, it will require a certain effort for the “user” to develop a full familiarity with its characteristics, although it is hoped that both the basic categorizaion of the material and the digital presentation may be appropriated as readily intuitive.
-The goal is that one should learn to “reading” rather than “using” a website, in the same way one studies a printed book or article.
+As such, it will require a certain effort for the “user” to develop a full familiarity with its characteristics, although it is hoped that both the basic categorizaion of the material and the digital presentation may be readily appropriated as intuitive.
+The goal is that one should learn to “read” rather than “using” a website, in the same way one studies (“reads”) a printed book or article.

 A “final” publication